Seteco/Somorrostro/External-Plugins.md

     the `id` of this dimension (it is a text value, not numeric), this will be needed later to add values to the dimension

+    We suggest to avoid using `.` in dimension ids.
+Backends expect metrics to be `.` separated and people will get confused if a dimension id contains a dot.

   - `name`

     the name of the dimension as it will appear at the legend of the chart,